Code-Institute-Submissions/happybean/README.md

 - At the top of the page, there is an indication of where the user is in the buying/checkout process for a better user experience.

 ### Checkout Success (checkout_success.html)
-- The users will see the checkout success page if the payment is a success and the order processed.
+- The users will see the checkout success page if the payment is a success and the order is processed.
 Users can see the order number, shipping address and product details.
 - The user will be able to return to the products page or the Coffee Corner
 - At the top of the page, there is an indication of where the user is in the buying/checkout - process for a better user experience.